Tullett reports fall in revenues

 LONDON British broker Tullett Prebon TLPR.L said a slowdown in its revenues had continued into this year as tough market conditions eat into client demand for trading financial products.

-The broker, which matches buyers and sellers of currencies, bonds and swaps, said on Tuesday that revenues for the year ending December 31 came in at 850.8 million pounds, down from 910.2 million pounds a year earlier.
+The broker, which matches buyers and sellers of currencies, bonds and swaps, said on Tuesday that revenues for the year ending December 31 came in at 850.8 million pounds ($1.28 billion), down from 910.2 million pounds a year earlier.

 Analysts at Societe Generale had forecast revenues of 865.1 million pounds for 2012.